The affine Grassmannian and the Springer resolution in positive characteristic: Introduction

 In this paper, we begin the project of studying derived versions of~\eqref{eqn:satake} in positive characteristic.
 We work in the framework of ``mixed modular derived categories'' recently developed by the first author and S.~Riche~\cite{arc:f2,arc:f3}.
 The main result of the paper is the following modular analogue of the result of~\cite{abg}.

 \begin{thm} Assume that the characteristic of $\bk$ is a JMW prime for $\Gv$, and that $\Gv$ satisfies~\eqref{eqn:reasonable} below.
 Then there is an equivalence of triangulated categories

 satisfying $P(\cF\la 1\ra) \cong P(\cF)\la -1\ra[1]$.
-Moreover, this equivalence is compatible with the geometric Satake equivalence: for any $\cF \in \DmixI(\Gr)$ and $V \in \Rep(\Gv)$, there is a natural isomorphism $P(\cF \star \Sat(V)) \cong P(\cF) \otimes V$. \end{thm}
+Moreover, this equivalence is compatible with the geometric Satake equivalence: for any $\cF \in \DmixI(\Gr,\bk)$ and $V \in \Rep(\Gv)$, there is a natural isomorphism $P(\cF \star \Sat(V)) \cong P(\cF) \otimes V$. \end{thm}

 Recall that a \emph{JMW prime} for $\Gv$ is a good prime such that the main result of~\cite{jmw2} holds in that characteristic: that is, $\Sat$ sends tilting $\Gv$-modules to spherical parity sheaves.
-A list of known JMW primes appears in~\cite[Definition~1.7]{jmw2} (but see~\S\ref{ss:mr} below).
-Under this assumption, the Mirkovi\'c--Vilonen conjecture holds~\cite{arid}.
+(Recently, Mautner and Riche have shown that every good prime is a JMW prime; see~\S\ref{ss:mr} below).
+When the characteristic of $\bk$ is a JMW prime, the Mirkovi\'c--Vilonen conjecture holds~\cite{arid}.
 The additional condition we impose on $\Gv$ is this:

 Finally, $\DmixI(\Gr,\bk)$ is the mixed modular derived category of complexes that are constructible with respect to the stratification of $\Gr$ by orbits of an Iwahori subgroup $I \subset \Go$.
 (For full details on notation and terminology, see Section~\ref{sect:notation}.)